Franschhoek South Africa Travel Guide

 Many restaurants are experienced in accommodating these requests.
 Chefs often adapt dishes.

-Clear communication with staff is recommended upon arrival.
+Clear communication with the workers are recommended upon arrival.

 Specific Halal restaurants are rare in Franschhoek.